amaan784/hpml-final-project/README.md

 ls results/plots
 ```

-If you only want the Qwen 3-variant headline (FP16, domain INT4, generic INT4) without the cross-family Llama track, run individual variants via `serve_and_bench.sh` as shown in §E.
+If you only want the Qwen 3-variant headline (FP16, domain INT4, generic INT4) without the cross-family Llama track, run individual variants via `serve_and_bench.sh` as shown in Section E.

 ---